chipxsd/stream-based-sync/stream-based-sync.md

 I'm the lead iOS engineer at Layer, primarily working on the messaging SDK, which mostly consists of multiple layers of data synchronization.
-I started working on various data synchronization approaches at the early stage of the company and there has been many prototypes built across the platform, Android and iOS.
+I started working on various data synchronization approaches at the early stage of the company and there has been many prototypes built across the pplatform, Android and iOS.

 ## 2. Data Synchronization